 You may have heard the term “SEER rating” before in reference to heating and air conditioning systems, but are not quite sure exactly what it means.
 In fact, most people don’t understand the importance of SEER ratings when selecting a new system for their homes.

-Since Jan 2006, all home air conditioning and heating units sold in the U.S. must have SEER rating of 13 or higher.
+Since Jan 2006, all home air conditioning and heating units sold in the U.S. must have a SEER rating of 13 or higher.
 However, these regulations do not apply to window units.
 Window units often have SEER ratings as low as 9.

-When selecting a new heating and air conditioning unit, remember that the higher SEER rating, the less you will have to spend on your monthly energy bills.
+When selecting a new heating and air conditioning unit, remember that the higher the SEER rating, the less you will have to spend on your monthly energy bills.

-For instance, upgrading from an older unit with a SEER rating of 9 to a new one with a SEER rating of 13 could result in about third less energy consumption per season.
+For instance, upgrading from an older unit with a SEER rating of 9 to a new one with a SEER rating of 13 could result in about a third less energy consumption per season.
 This can save you hundreds of dollars every year, and your new unit will pay for itself within a short time.